dritter-sap/orientdb-jupyter/README.md

 Within the specific app folder a `libs.cnf` can be used to specify required Python dependencies.
 The application-specific libraries are dynamically added and can be used in the notebook of this application.

-> Note: If you altered the configuration file, use the command `docker-compose restart` to apply the changes for the Docker containers.
+> If you altered the configuration file, use the command `docker-compose restart` to apply the changes for the Docker containers.

 ## Start the environment